 Adaptation Expansion: Mark Bagley himself drew a bonus tie-in comic, Spider-Man 3: The Black, portraying the events of the last third of the movie from Eddie's perspective.

 Asshole Victim: Sure, he was a jerk, but he didn't really deserve to be blown up.

 Call Back: In one to both the animated series and Venom's original appearance in the comics, in a deleted scene Peter has a vision of himself as Venom when looking in a mirror, although his Venom form didn't have fangs.

 Evil Is Deathly Cold: In Spider-Man 3: The Black, Eddie states that the symbiote feels cold, lifted directly from the Ultimate comic.

 Fangs Are Evil: After bonding to the symbiote he has fangs even with his mask retracted.

-Humiliation Conga: He's smashed into a wall by a pissed off Peter, exposed as a fraud, and dumped by his girlfriend.
+Humiliation Conga: He's one-upped by Peter, turned down by Spider-Man (who smashes his camera to boot), slammed into a wall by a pissed off Peter, exposed as a fraud, and dumped by his girlfriend.
 The symbiote takes all that resentment and anger and cranks it Up to Eleven... and then they get blown up.